mahesh918292/s3-Bucket-Versioning/README.md

 # If Folder was deleted
 Then we need to delete the marker for all the files in the folder then the files inside folder gets recovered ( for each file delete marker get allocated )

+✅ Versioning States in S3 <br>
+State                   	        Description <br>
+Unversioned	        ------          Default when bucket is created <br>
+Enabled	Versioning is active ------  all changes create versions <br>
+Suspended           -----    	No new versions are created behaves like an unversioned bucket, but old versions stay <br>